AndrewBWT/abc_test/docs/internal/Tests_TODO.md

   3 - Check both together.
   4 - Check RC works correctly.
 3 - Add rng test for rvalue constructor.
 There was a bug in it which we didn't catch - and our tests should have done.
+4 - Add checks for when tests use the same file names.
+We recently had to fix a bug that only occoured when using mult-threading, as the same file names were being used.
+This should be allowed behaviour that fails gracefully - currently it will throw a segmentation fault if the files contain unparsable types.